n1o/study_notes/study_notes/notes/splay_trees.md

 ### zig

 X does not have a grandparent.
-In this case, we perform a single rotation to promote x over y, making y a child of x, while maintaining inorder relationship of the nodes int T.
+In this case, we perform a single rotation to promote x over y, making y a child of x, while maintaining inorder relationship of the nodes in T.

 ![zag](../.images/algorithms/splay_tree_zag.png)